Track AI-driven pull requests

 Create AI Control Center dashboard

-- Navigate to the Catalog page of your portal.
+- Navigate to the Catalog page in Port.

 - Click on the